mozmeao/snippets-service/docs/data_collection.rst

 only 10% of the time an event occurs will a request be made.

-Requests sent to snippets-stats.mozilla.org contain the following data (sent as JSON in the body of the request) in addition to the normal data available from an HTTP request:
+Requests sent to snippets-stats.mozilla.org contain the following data (sent as URL parameters in the query string) in addition to the normal data available from an HTTP request:

 Snippet Name
    Unique name referring to the snippet that was being viewed when the request